rednaw/marialoni.org/content/ILLCPhDTrajectory.md

 6. Presentation skills [May, TBC]

 ## Schedule 2025/26 (subject to change)
-The lectures are normally schedules on Monday afternoon.
+The lectures are normally scheduled on Monday afternoon.

 ### 1st Semester
 * Monday, 29 September, 16.00-17.00, room F1.15, ILLC: Introduction